litho9/litho9.github.io/docs/ini/ini-basics.md

 Here we see two types of INI blocks: `TextureOverride` and `Resource`.

-::: note
+::: info
-`TextureOverride` and `Resource` are "reserved terms" for 3DMigoto, as it looks for blocks with names starting with those terms to do its thing.
-On the other hand, what you can write on the rest of the block's name has no effect on the logic.
+`TextureOverride` and `Resource` are "reserved terms" for 3DMigoto, as it looks for blocks with names starting with those terms to do its thing. what you can write on the rest of the block's name has no effect on the logic.
 :::

 ::: tip